 Quiff Bald Fade

 The best fade hairstyles include beach waves, soft curls, and loose waves.
-These styles are easy to achieve with a good hair routine and the use of quality hair products.
+These styles are easy to achieve with a good hair routine and quality hair products.

 Curly Hair Fade

-A curly hair fade is a hairstyle in which all of the hair on one side of the head is cut very short, typically around 1 or 2 inches.
+A curly hair fade is a hairstyle in which all hair on one side of the head is cut very short, typically around 1 or 2 inches.

 The hair on the other side of the head is left long and curly.
-To style a curly hair fade, you’ll need to use hot tools to curl the long hair on the opposite side of your head.
+To style a curly hair fade, you must use hot tools to curl the long hair on the opposite side of your head.

 Curly Undercut Fade